UnearthedArcana/B_Spells/README.md

 When this spell is cast, the caster gains a +50% bonus to hide, and <PRO_HESHE> naturally blends in to the surrounding environment once per round, allowing <PRO_HIMHER> to hide as a thief or ranger for the duration.

+This bonus increases by +5% per level, to a maximum of +95% at 10th level.

 ***Notes***:
-**1st level cantrips**: Converted to a second level spell, with 5 turn duration
+**1st level cantrips**: Converted to a second level spell, with 5 turn duration, and a +20% bonus to stealth (max 95%)

 **Frost Fingers** (New)
 (Invocation)